Senior Tories publicly reject Sir Simon Clarke’s call to oust PM Sunak

 Former defence secretary Ben Wallace dismissed Sir Simon’s call to oust Mr Sunak, saying “division and another PM would lead to the certain loss of power”.

-Mr Wallace was one of a series of current and former ministers who publicly rejected Sir Simon’s challenge to the Prime Minister’s authority as Tories rallied round Mr Sunak.
+Mr Cleverly and Mr Wallace were among a series of current and former ministers who publicly rejected Sir Simon’s challenge to the Prime Minister’s authority as Tories rallied round Mr Sunak.

 Writing in the Telegraph, former levelling up secretary Sir Simon insisted “extinction is a very real possibility” for the party if Mr Sunak leads it into the election this year.